petejkim/goop/README.md

    github.com/gorilla/mux !git@github.com:nitrous-io/mux.git // override repo url
    ```

 3. Run `goop install`.
-This will install packages inside a subdirectory called `.vendor` and create `Goopfile.lock`, recording exact versions used for each package and its dependencies.
-Subsequent `goop install` runs will ignore `Goopfile` and install the versions specified in `Goopfile.lock`.
+This will install packages inside a subdirectory called `.vendor` and create `Goopfile.lock`,
+   recording exact versions used for each package and its dependencies.
+Subsequent `goop install` runs will ignore `Goopfile`
+   and install the versions specified in `Goopfile.lock`.
 You should check this file in to your source version control.
    It's a good idea to add `.vendor` to your version control system's ignore settings (e.g. `.gitignore`).
+   Use ``goop install --path my/deps`` to install to another directory.

 4. Run commands using `goop exec` (e.g. `goop exec make`).
 This will execute your command in an environment that has correct `GOPATH` and `PATH` set.